The purpose of the Institute for Black Justice (IBJ) is to relentlessly pursue equity and justice for all.

 The IBJ's mission is three-fold:

-The IBJ provides educational and consulting resources to organizations to remove systemic and institutional barriers to equity, and to improve overall service delivery to BIPOC families.
+The IBJ provides educational and customized consulting resources to organizations seeking to create an anti-racist organization.
+We help organizations remove systemic and institutional barriers to equity, and improve engagement with employees, customers and communities most impacted by inequity.